-Nafziger, a vice chair of the the International Law Association (ILA), is the former president and chair of the executive committee of the ILA’s American Branch and serves on its Executive Council.
+Nafziger, a vice-chair of the International Law Association (ILA) and member of its Executive Council and Management Committee, is the former president and chair of the executive committee of the ILA’s American Branch and serves on its Board.
 He also serves as secretary of the American Society of International Law and as a member of its Executive Council and Executive Committee.
 His other professional leadership includes membership on the U.S. State Department’s Advisory Committee on International Law and formerly on the National Council of the United Nations Association, of whose Oregon Division he was president and from which he received its Distinguished Service Award.
-Nafziger is honorary president of the International Association of Sports Law, past president of the Oregon International Council and past treasurer of the American Society of Comparative Law, in which he continues to serve as liaison with the American Council of Learned Societies.
+Nafziger is the honorary president of the International Association of Sports Law, past president of the Oregon International Council and past treasurer of the American Society of Comparative Law, in which he continues to serve as a liaison with the American Council of Learned Societies.
 An elected member of the American Law Institute and the International Academy of Comparative Law, he has chaired five sections and one workshop of the Association of American Law Schools.

 In 2005, Nafziger served as co-director of studies at the Centre for Studies and Research in the Hague Academy of International Law.
 He was also scholar-in-residence at the Rockefeller Center in Italy and a consultant to the Administrative Conference of the United States, the United Nations High Commissioner for Refugees, and the International Organization for Migration.
 He received an award for extraordinary contributions from the American Society of Comparative Law and the first Aisimnitis Award from the University of Athens for outstanding academic contributions to the development of sports law.
 In addition, the Burlington Northern Foundation presented him with its Faculty Achievement Award for excellence in teaching and scholarly activity.